Universal Preschool Colorado

 -

 Yes.
 UPK is designed to be layered with CCCAP, Head Start, and local funding programs.
-LCOs are expected to support families in the process of blending and braiding state funding to augment the provision of additional services for children.
+CDEC is expected to support families in the process of blending and braiding state funding to augment the provision of additional services for children.

 -